 Not necessary for this item

-(2018).Experimental investigation of non-linearities in thermoacoustic systems: Streaming, transition to turbulence and entrance effects [Master’s thesis, the American University in Cairo].
+(2018).Experimental investigation of non-linearities in thermoacoustic systems: Streaming, transition to turbulence and entrance effects [Doctoral Dissertation, the American University in Cairo].
 AUC Knowledge Fountain.

 Ramadan, Islam Ahmed Elsayed.
 Experimental investigation of non-linearities in thermoacoustic systems: Streaming, transition to turbulence and entrance effects.
 2018.
-American University in Cairo, Master's thesis.
+American University in Cairo, Doctoral Dissertation.
 AUC Knowledge Fountain.